Imperial Brands Group (IMB) Ordinary 10p

 It's not been an easy start for Imperial, and while a more focused approach to the NGP portfolio is starting to bear fruit, these products are still a relatively small part of the picture and are yet to turn a profit.
 It's too early to say if they can be a viable replacement for the shrinking tobacco business.
 First, we will need to see several years of high double-digit growth and demonstratable evidence of sustainable profit margins.
 Another risk to the success of NGPs is the increasing attention they are receiving from regulators.

 Cash generation has impressed consistently.
-That’s supporting generous distributions to shareholders and investment in new products while keeping net debt close to the lower end of Imperial’s target range of 2.0-2.5 times underlying cash profit (EBITDA).
+That’s supporting generous distributions to shareholders and investment in new products while keeping net debt below Imperial’s target range of 2.0-2.5 times underlying cash profit (EBITDA).

-We think shareholder distributions are an attractive part of the investment case, but could be sesnsitive to a deterioration in volumes if the decline in tobacco usage accelerates.
-The shares are on a future prospective yield of 7.5% and Imperial has also pledged to increase share buybacks from £1.1bn to £1.25bn, or otherwise put, a further 6.6% of the company’s market value.
+We think shareholder distributions are an attractive part of the investment case, but could be sensitive to a deterioration in volumes if the decline in tobacco usage accelerates.
+The shares offer a prospective dividend yield of 6.8% and Imperial intends to complete most of the ongoing £1.25bn share buyback in the current financial year.

 All else equal that should provide further support to help both the relative valuation and the prospective yield.
-As long as forecasts are met they should be covered by free cash flow.
+As long as forecasts are met, this level of shareholder distributions should be largely covered by free cash flow.
 But no shareholder returns can ever be guaranteed.

-Imperial’s valuation lies towards the bottom of the peer group, a position that we see as somewhat unwarranted.
-We think that gap could close if it continues to make progress in its priority markets and execute on the NGP roll out.
+Despite improved sentiment towards the shares, Imperial’s valuation lies towards the bottom of the peer group, a position that we see as somewhat unwarranted.
+On top of the attractive yield, there’s also some growth potential if it can make progress in its priority markets and execute on the NGP roll out.
 But with the industry still facing an uncertain future, negative publicity remains a risk to be mindful of.

 Environmental, social and governance (ESG) risk